- Get Involved

 What were the agendas for recent NewsTrains?

-You can browse agendas from 2014-2018 NewsTrains here.
+You can download agendas from 2011-2019 NewsTrains here.
 However, each NewsTrain's agenda is customized to serve the needs of journalists in your region.

 Why should you host a NewsTrain?

 "It’s simply the best training ever.
-APME has a winning formula, combining the ‘workshop-in-a-box’ format with a customized training approach to meet the needs of the host region….Novice reporters and senior management alike leave feeling inspired and rejuvenated about their profession….The organization, program development and execution of NewsTrains are top-notch. – Tina Ongkeko, managing director for member services, News Media Canada, and host committee chair in Toronto in 2012 and 2019, Vancouver in 2014 and Halifax in 2016
+APME has a winning formula, combining the ‘workshop-in-a-box’ format with a customized training approach to meet the needs of the host region….Novice reporters and senior management alike leave feeling inspired and rejuvenated about their profession….The organization, program development and execution of NewsTrains are top-notch. – Tina Ongkeko, managing director for member services, News Media Canada, and host committee chair in Toronto, Vancouver and Halifax

 "Hosting a NewsTrain gives you the opportunity to tailor high-quality training that will be accessible and affordable for your staff.
-It’s worth the investment of your time and effort.” – Angie Muhs, executive editor, State Journal-Register, and host committee chair in DeKalb, Illinois, in 2015
+It’s worth the investment of your time and effort.” – Angie Muhs, executive editor, State Journal-Register, and host committee chair in DeKalb, Illinois

 How long has APME been sponsoring NewsTrain?